 Viewers are introduced to squirrels’ remarkable anatomy (teeth that never stop growing; unusually flexible ankle joints); nesting young; feeding and hoarding habits; ability to survive and flourish in harsh climates; face-offs with unlikely predators; and their leaping, climbing and, yes, their extraordinary flying prowess.

 You may be wondering why, after a short hiatus, I am reviewing a film about squirrels in FrontRowCenter instead of some more politically relevant documentary.
 Well, real life as it has been unfolding daily (hourly?) on the news is depressing enough for me.
 Rather than focusing on the two-legged nuts in our nation’s Capitol who are playing fast and loose with facts, decimating our moral fiber and pulverizing our planet, I’d much rather encourage viewers to appreciate the four-legged nut lovers in our parks and backyards whose only crime is hoarding food and invading our attics.
 And for that noble effort, I award A Squirrel’s Guide to Success 4 out of 5 Acorns!

 Produced and directed by Tom Jarvis, Nature: A Squirrel’s Guide to Success is a co-production of THIRTEEN PRODUCTIONS LLC and BBC Studios in association with WNET.
 The hour-long documentary debuts on PBS tonight, November 14, 2018, 8:00 – 9:00 p.m.
 ET.
-(Check local listings for air times and repeat broadcasts in your region and http://www.pbs.org/nature for online streaming, DVD and Blu-Ray availability.) –Judith Trojan
+(Check local listings for air times and repeat broadcasts in your region, http://www.pbs.org/nature for online streaming, and http://ShopPBS.org for DVD and Blu-Ray availability.) –Judith Trojan